 If you have a business that is on-the-go, perhaps mobile pet grooming, a contract worker that collects payment in homes, or perhaps you are a vendor that attends a variety of events, a mobile credit card processing solution might be right up your alley.

 *Important considerations: find a solution that works with the hardware you already have.
 There are plenty of add-on swipers that can attach right to your mobile phone or tablet, allowing you to safely scan a credit card and process the transaction on-site.
-Be sure to compare transaction fees for this form of processing as well, and consider monthly premiums or add-on fees for this service.
+Be sure to compare transaction fees for this form of processing and consider monthly premiums or add-on fees for this service.

 4. Integrated Payments